budiu-39/budiu-39.github.io/_pages/about.md

   - /about.html
 ---

-A master students with a strong interest in digital people! :)
+A master students with a strong interest in Digital Human :)